< />

 This involves taking small, incremental steps to change your lifestyle so that it works for your needs and fits into your routine.
 That's why Juniper’s Weight Reset Program takes a holistic approach to weight loss, helping you achieve long-term and sustainable results.

-Plus, we help you make habit changes to increase your physical activity levels and promote a balanced and nutritious diet, by arming you with 1-on-1 health tracking and weekly check-ins with your health practitioner.
+We help you make habit changes to increase your physical activity levels and promote a balanced and nutritious diet, by arming you with 1-on-1 health tracking and weekly check-ins with your health practitioner.
 We track your biometric, mental, and physical health, continuously adjusting your program to suit your individual needs, and helping you get to a healthy weight range and become your most confident self.

 It’s more than just weight loss